 In order to be eligible to study abroad in the junior year, students must have declared a major and be in good academic standing.
 Most programs have minimum GPA requirements, which vary from 2.75 to 3.7, and a competitive application process.
-For study in a foreign language destination, Wellesley requires students to have a background in the predominant local language, even if the program does have a language requirement.
+For study in a foreign language destination, Wellesley requires students to have a background in the predominant local language, even if the program does not have a language requirement.
 (Details of the Wellesley College language policy.)
 All students planning on studying abroad during their Junior year should begin planning during the summer before their Sophomore year.

 Selecting a Program